-Global shares mixed in muted trading ahead of US Fed meeting
+Global markets recover as focus turns towards Fed decision

 Shares rose in India.
 Taiwan’s benchmark was unchanged and those in Southeast Asia were mixed.

-ENERGY: Benchmark U.S. crude oil gained 16 cents to $59.25 a barrel in electronic trading on the New York Mercantile Exchange.
-It rose 1 percent on Tuesday.
-Brent crude, the international standard, gained 25 cents to $67.79 a barrel.
+ENERGY: Benchmark U.S. crude oil gained 44 cents to $59.53 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, gained 61 cents to $68.15 a barrel.